 2) Social Media Management:

-Social media can be very effective if done correctly.
+Social media can be very effective if done correctly, especially from a local marketing consultant.
 If you have your own Facebook page or Twitter account, you need to manage them properly.
 You must post frequently, engage with followers, respond quickly to comments, and monitor negative posts.
 This is all very important and has the potential to make a huge impact on your overall customer engagement.

 3) Email Marketing: